Johor Bahru Sentral station: Johor Bahru Sentral

-Although major Intercity trains stopped here in its early years of opening, the station later saw a sharp decrease in passengers as the express services were reduced and later terminated in 2016 for many major West Coast services.
-Only three trips of Ekspres Selatan up to Pulau Sebang/Tampin and Gemas (with the current schedule only listed Gemas as the northernmost terminus) and a trip of Ekspres Rakyat Timuran to Tumpat, Kelantan is being served by this station.
-Cross-border service is now branded as Shuttle Tebrau, running exclusively between Johor Bahru Sentral and Woodlands Train Checkpoint.
+Although major KTM Intercity trains stopped here in the early years of its opening, the station later saw a sharp decrease in passengers causing many of the major West Coast services to be reduced and later terminated in 2016.
+These services would later be replaced by KTM ETS services.
+Up until 31st December 2025, only three trips of the former Ekspres Selatan up and one trip of the Ekspres Rakyat Timuran to in Kelantan were serving this station.
+Cross-border services, which has since been branded as Shuttle Tebrau, runs exclusively between Johor Bahru Sentral and the Woodlands Train Checkpoint, with 18 Woodlands-bound trips and 13 Johor Bahru-bound trips.